cryptoapi/Bitcoin-Payments-Woocommerce/readme.txt

 * 100% Free Open Source Plugin on [Github.com](https://github.com/cryptoapi/Bitcoin-Payments-Woocommerce)
 * Provides a Cryptocurrency Payment Gateway for [WooCommerce 2.1 or higher](https://wordpress.org/plugins/woocommerce/)
-* Accept Bitcoin, Litecoin, Speedcoin, Dogecoin, Paycoin, Darkcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin payments in WooCommerce
+* Accept Bitcoin, Litecoin, Paycoin, Dogecoin, Dash, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin, Peercoin payments in WooCommerce
 * No Monthly Fee, Transaction Fee from 0%
-* Product Prices in Bitcoin/Altcoins directly and sends the amount straight to your business wallet.
+* Product Prices in Bitcoin/Altcoins directly and sends the amount straight to your business wallet
 * Product Prices in USD/EUR/GBP/etc. Google/Bitstamp/Cryptsy Live Exchange Rates
 * Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
 * You will see the bitcoin/altcoin payment statistics in one common table on your website.
 * No Chargebacks, Global, Secure.
 All in automatic mode.
 * [Free Tech Support](https://gourl.io/view/contact/Contact_Us.html) for You

-Please note you need to install also - [GoUrl Wordpress Plugin with Payment Gateway](https://wordpress.org/plugins/gourl-bitcoin-payment-gateway-paid-downloads-membership/)

 Plugin Page: [https://gourl.io/bitcoin-payments-woocommerce.html](https://gourl.io/bitcoin-payments-woocommerce.html)